corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - During deployment, the payment after fee deduction is transferred to the receiver.
 - During deployment, the fee is deducted from the payment and sent to the feeCollector.
 - During deployment, tokens are minted to the buyer.
-- After deployment, the currency sent by the buyer and the tokens minted to the buyer always exactly correspond to the price set during deployment of the contract.
+- During deployment, the payment amount is rounded up by a maximum of 1 currency bit.
 - Funds sent to the contract can not be recovered.
 - The contract does not offer any functions after deployment is complete.
 - Token amount bought is exactly the amount configured.